Fiber for Migraine Prevention

 6. Fiber from Whole Food Reduces Migraine Risk Factors

-Epidemiological studies show that dietary fiber from real food lowers the risk of heart disease, stroke, hypertension, diabetes, obesity, and gastrointestinal problems (study).
-All of these conditions are associated with migraine (full article).
+Epidemiological studies show that dietary fiber from real food lowers the risk of heart disease, stroke, hypertension, diabetes, obesity, and gastrointestinal problems (article).

 A large study conducted in 2011 found that patients who lost weight reported a 20 percent increase in dietary fiber.
 However, “dietary fiber intake significantly increased most likely secondary to increases in fruit and vegetables” (study).